onemorebsmith/kaspa-stratum-bridge/README.md

 # Configuration

-## Native

-Configuration for the bridge running as a native service/executable is done via the [config.yaml](cmd/kaspabridge/config.yaml) file in the same directory as the executable (`./cmd/kaspabridge` from the project root if building from source.)
-Available parameters are as follows (note that some parameters are commented out - please uncomment to modify):
+Configuration for the bridge is done via the [config.yaml](cmd/kaspabridge/config.yaml) file in the same directory as the executable, or `./cmd/kaspabridge` from the project root if building from source / using docker.
+Available parameters are as follows:

 ```